 I know that’s not everyone’s cup of tea.

-But I never compromise on my integrity or vision.
+Because I never compromise on my integrity or vision.

 I write with intention, choosing meaning over ease and depth over noise.
 It’s an act of quiet rebellion.